Business resiliency boot camp – part I: The evolving cyber-threat landscape

 Cyber incident recovery

-The Ponemon Institute’s 2018 Cost of Data Breach Study reports a 32% chance of a disruptive cyber incident within two years.
+The Ponemon Institute’s 2018 Cost of Data Breach Study – Impact of Business Continuity Management reports a 32% chance of a disruptive cyber incident within two years.
 It also reports that only 23% of organizations have a formal cybersecurity incident response plan (CSIRP.)
 It’s time for organizations to shift their plans for a cyber incident from if to when.
 Coordinated usage of security and recovery orchestration is vital in our increasingly interconnected world—which includes lots of cross-system dependencies.
 To best respond, corporate and external resources (like first-line responders) must be able to gain SHA copies for forensics and e-discovery.
 Experts need to complete systems analysis.
 Cyber-threat hunters, networking professionals and law enforcement need to work with tracking technologies like deceptive honeypot technologies and network sniffers to catch the criminals.
 In parallel, disaster recovery/business continuity operation teams need to figure out which air-gapped copies to recover and in which order from immutable storage while vulnerability experts focus on treating the quarantined deltas.

 IBM solutions for cyber resilience range from maturity assessments to IBM Resiliency Orchestrator with nearly 500 pre-defined workflows.
 The latest two cyber incident recovery RALs enable cyber recovery experts to detect, monitor, repair and report on configuration and data delta changes.
 Questions?
-Schedule a consultation with an IBM Business Resiliency Services expert today.
+Schedule a consultation with an IBM Business Continuity Services expert today.